 A day at the zoo is a traditional family outing that appeals to all ages, so head along to the excellent Bali Zoo.
 Visiting this zoo is not just about viewing wildlife in a safe environment.
 There are several up-close-and-personal experiences to be had (also safe!).
 For a few extra dollars, families can eat breakfast with Dora — a cheeky orangutan — or feed the elephants.
 If you’re in the right place, at the right time, you may even be invited to help feed the tigers!

 Cycling alongside Ubud’s iconic rice paddies and terraces is often found among the top things to do in Bali for the beautiful photo opportunities.
 Not only is this vibrant part of the island worthy of your Instagram feed, but it’s a chance to visit small local communities and get some exercise in too.
-You can find family-friendly bike tours that combine the riding with school, coffee plantation, and homestead visits, which will give everyone a peek at daily life in Bali.
+Book a family-friendly bike tour that combines the riding with a homestead visit, which will give everyone a peek at daily life in Bali.